-Spoon some white buttercream into the green for a slightly lighter hue, fill a fresh piping bag, and keep piping around and around your cake to make the sweater.
+Spoon white buttercream into the green for a slightly lighter hue.
+Fill a fresh piping bag and keep piping around and around your cake to make the sweater.
 As you pipe, move your tip in little loops to create the knit sweater look.

-Cover the ice cream cones with little spirals and loops as well.
-Then finish the top off with another darker green edging design, just as you did the hem.
+Cover the ice cream cones with little spirals and loops.
+Finish the top off with another darker green edging design, just as you did the hem.

 Grab three pieces of circus peanut candy.
-Using scissors, cut out two pieces to make webbed feet, and one piece to make a beak.
+Using scissors, cut out two pieces to make webbed feet, plus one piece to make a beak.

-Secure these into place with little dabs of buttercream.
+Secure these into place with small dabs of buttercream.

 8. Add the Little Details

-Break a circle chocolate wafer in half and place one half inside each cone, so now his flippers are sticking out of his sleeves.
-You can wedge these into the cones if they stay put, or secure them with buttercream if needed.
+Break a circle chocolate wafer in half and place one half inside each cone, so now his flippers stick out of his sleeves.
+You can wedge these into the cones if they stay put, or secure with buttercream if needed.

 9. Glam Him Up

-It’s #UglySweaterSeason, and this penguin is READY.
-Use a piping bag fitted with a small round tip to pipe a squiggly line of black buttercream along the front of his sweater.
+It’s #UglySweaterSeason, so use a piping bag fitted with a small round tip to pipe a squiggly line of black buttercream along the front of his sweater.